sleepingkingstudios/rspec-sleeping_king_studios/README.md

 **Parameters:** None.

 **Chaining:**
-* **arguments:** Expects one Integer or Range argument.
-If an Integer, verifies that the constructor accepts that number of arguments; if a Range, verifies that the constructor accepts both the minimum and maximum number of arguments.
+* **with:** Expects one Integer or Range argument.
+If an Integer, verifies that the class's constructor accepts that number of arguments; if a Range, verifies that the constructor accepts both the minimum and maximum number of arguments.

+##### Ruby 2.0

+Has additional functionality to support Ruby 2.0 keyword arguments.

+**How To Use:**
+  expect(instance).to construct.with(0, :bar, :baz)

+**Chaining:**
+* **with:** Expects one Integer, Range, or nil argument, and zero or more Symbol arguments corresponding to optional keywords.
+Verifies that the class's constructor accepts that keyword, or has a variadic keyword of the form \*\*params.

+  _Important note:_ If you do not wish to validate the number of arguments, make sure to use nil as the first argument to #with; otherwise, the matcher will interpret your first keyword as the number of arguments to expect.
+And then explode.

 #### have\_accessor Matcher